Population Registration Act, 1950: Amendments

+Repealed

+The South African Parliament repealed the act on 17 June 1991.
+Voting on the repeal act, 178 members of the white parliament cast their vote which resulted in 38 voting against while 11 abstained, with all the votes against coming from the Conservative Party.
+In order to maintain the current system of parliament, a tricameral system based on race, the government implemented measures to continue it until a new constitutional changes could negotiated and enacted.
+President F.W. de Klerk denied the critics that racism was still enshrined stating, "The Government is unqualified in its commitment to the removal of racial discrimination from every law and act of Government.
+Nothing in the repealing legislation is in conflict with this commitment."
+One of the consequences of the repeal of the act was that President George H. W. Bush lifted sanctions in July 1991 that were imposed when the Comprehensive Anti-Apartheid Act was enacted in 1986.

+However, the racial categories defined in the Apartheid act remain ingrained in South African culture and they still form the basis of some official policies and statistics aimed at redressing past economic imbalances (Black Economic Empowerment and Employment Equity).
+The Employment Equity Act (Act 55 of 1998) introduced affirmative action into employment in the country with the emphasis on black, coloured and Indian people as target for this classification.

+Application of the legislation

 An Office for Race Classification was set up to overview the classification process.
 Classification into groups was carried out using criteria such as outer appearance, general acceptance and social standing.
 For example, it defined a "white person" as one who "in appearance is obviously a white person who is generally not accepted as a coloured person, or is generally accepted as a white person and is not in appearance obviously a white person."
 Because some aspects of the profile were of a social nature, reclassification was not uncommon, and a board was established to conduct that process.
 The following criteria were used for separating the coloured people from the white people: